PHARE : Parallel hybrid particle-in-cell code with patch-based adaptive mesh refinement: Validation of the code

 \subsubsection{Alfvén wave}

 The goal of this test is to assess the distortion an Alfven wave may experience as it propagates across patch and level boundaries in 1D.
 We initialize \PHARE{} with an Alfvén wave of amplitude $\delta B_y=0.01$ and a wavelength equal to the length of the computational domain.
 The whole domain at the coarsest level consists of 4000 cells for a total size of $L_x=1000$ and a time step $dt=0.001$.
 The domain is refined between $x=455$ and $x=550$ with only one refined level.
 A single proton population with unit density and thermal velocity $v_{th}=0.01$ is used.
 The simulation is ran with 8 MPI processes until $t=1000$, corresponding to the time at which the wave should have traversed the whole domain.
 Figure \ref{fig:alfven} shows the $B_y$ component of the magnetic field at t=0, t=500 and t=1000.
 One can see the wave is exactly at the expected position at both t=500 and t=1000.
 A fit to $B_0\cos\left(kx+\phi(t)\right)$ is performed every $\Delta t_{\mathrm{fit}}=0.1$, to obtain the numerical values of $B_0$, $k$ and $\phi$, the amplitude, wave number and phase of the wave, respectively.
 This allows us to calculate the phase speed $V_\phi = \dot{\phi}/k$ as a function of time, which is found to be $V_\phi = 1.0031 \pm 0.0292$.
+The discrete jump in spatial resolution at the boundary of patch levels prevents waves at the smallest wavelength to exit fine regions.
+The accumulation of these waves at level boundaries can have dramatic impact regarding the solution.
+Several codes employ filters\cite{fujimoto2011}, or absorbing layers \cite{2004CoPhC.164..171V} to deal with these issues.
+In our tests, we have sometimes observed spurious accumulation of small wavelength waves in cases where the refinement is fixed in time and when there is a fast flow normal to the level boundary, convecting and accumulating waves upon it.
+Generally, the accumulation takes many cyclotron times to be noticeable and disappears when hyper-resistivity is increased, introducing a faster dissipation time scale.
+When the refinement is dynamical, howvever, no accumulation is seen, which is the result of the frequent motion of the level boundaries which prevents wave accumulation.

-After a million time steps, no noticeable artifact appears on the signal although it has crossed many patch boundaries and the two level boundaries.
+Here, after a million time steps, no noticeable artifact appears on the signal although it has crossed many patch boundaries and the two level boundaries.
 This tests is automatically executed each time the code is updated and set to fail if the absolute error on the calculated phase velocity is larger than $0.05$.